antononcube/MathematicaVsR/Projects/HandwrittenDigitsClassificationByMatrixFactorization/README.md

 ### Graphics

-It was not very straightforward to come up MNIST images visualization in R. The Mathematica visualization is much more flexible when it comes to plot labeling.
+It was not very straightforward to come up in R with visualizations for MNIST images.
+The Mathematica visualization is much more flexible when it comes to plot labeling.

 ## Going further

-### Comparing with other classifiers
+### Comparison with other classifiers

 Using Mathematica's built-in classifiers it was easy [to compare](https://github.com/antononcube/MathematicaVsR/blob/master/Projects/HandwrittenDigitsClassificationByMatrixFactorization/Mathematica/Handwritten-digits-classification-by-matrix-factorization.md#comparison-with-the-built-in-classifiers) the
 SVD and NNMF classifiers with neural network ones and others.
-(The SVD and NNMF are much faster to built and bring comparable precision.)
+(The SVD and NNMF are much faster to built and they bring comparable precision.)

-It would be nice to repeat that in R using one or several of neural network classifiers provided by Google, Microsoft, H2O, Baidu, etc.
+It would be nice to repeat that in R using one or several of the neural network classifiers provided by Google, Microsoft, H2O, Baidu, etc.

 ### Classifier ensembles